 During this section encourage everyone to keep the effort level high - remind them that the bulk of the speed work is done and that it will all be over in less than half an hour.

 Re-group with only two miles to go, put yourself at the front with the slowest runners, put in a good five-minute slow jog recovery whilst you thank and encourage the group.
 Tailor the last mile of the run to suit the needs of your group.
 Hardened and experienced athletes might want to put in some more speed whilst the slower runners jog back with you.
 This provides a great opportunity for you to get some feedback whilst further encouraging your slowest superstars.

-And so, the journey ends - save for the cool down and stretching. l am sure you have your own methodology - I simply emphasise bringing the heart rate down slowly before leading a carefully explained stretching session.
+And so, the journey ends - save for the cooldown and stretching.
+I am sure you have your methodology - I emphasise bringing the heart rate down slowly before leading a carefully explained stretching session.
 Seek feedback, give positive feedback and end with a huge round of applause.

 The Four Golden Rules:

-Forgive me for being over-prescriptive, but here are the actual words that I use to introduce this session - l am sure that you will have your own rules and words, but these work for me:
+Forgive me for being over-prescriptive, but here are the words that I use to introduce this session - l am sure that you will have your rules and words; these work for me:

 Putting it All Together

 Reading through the above, I am struck by the simplicity of this session and apologise to those who had hoped for something more scientific.
 I am amazed that it works so effectively.
 However, the results that I have seen from delivering this session consistently with real enthusiasm speak for themselves.
 Long established personal best times reduced by minutes, overall distances by athletes of all abilities.
 Many of these athletes had previously lacked enough confidence for track training, but others had trained on the track regularly.
 Pleasingly, this session has left us all injury-free for over six months.